jack126guy/fimec/content/about.md

 Two-part episodes always have the codes "XA" and "XB", where "X" is a prefix determined similarly to what is described above.

-Codes are always assigned in order of airing, even when I sometimes haven't kept up with new episodes.
+Codes are assigned in order of airing, meaning that they tend to become more convoluted over time.
+(Codes for other media were assigned starting at the beginning of season 9, not strictly in order of airing.)

 ## Source Code